xvr6/cs2223/README.md

 Within these folders, a seperate README will exist with more detailed requirements and explinations.
 - `HW1`: This folder contains files dedicated to the mathmatical number game Nim.
-- `HW2`: This folder contains files dedicated to the Numerical series Lucas Numbers.
+- `HW2`: This folder contains files dedicated to the Numerical series calculations and Subirachs Square.
 - `HW3`:
 - `HW4`:
 - `HW5`: